Strong’s Marine Yacht Center

 In the spring of 2023, the Group advocated alongside other concerned citizens before the Southold Town Planning Board, emphasizing the proposal’s inconsistency with the town’s comprehensive plan that advocates for the protection of lasting environmental resources, and offers nothing substantial to mitigate or offset the harm the project would cause.

-In July, Strong’s Marine submitted a revised site plan to the Southold Town Planning Board.
+In July 2024, Strong’s Marine submitted a revised site plan to the Southold Town Planning Board.
 The new plan scaled back the proposal to one 65,100-square-foot building designed to accommodate 56 yachts, and also reduced the amount of sand removed from the site by 48%.
-The planning board has adjourned its determination until the next scheduled public hearing on Monday, September 9.
-The Group will immediately begin its review of the details of the latest alternative and offer comments to the planning board.

 News: